OpenAPITools/openapi-generator/samples/client/petstore/bash/README.md

 ### Zsh

-In Zsh, the generated `_petstore-cli` Zsh completion file must be copied to one of the folders under `$FPATH` variable.
+In Zsh, the generated `_` Zsh completion file must be copied to one of the folders under `$FPATH` variable.

 ## Documentation for API Endpoints